First 2024 Election Mail Ballots Scheduled to Go out This Week

 “Approximately 2 million ballots statewide have already been printed with Kennedy’s name on them, and the first ballots will be sent to absentee voters in eight days,” the board said on Aug.
 29.

-It’s not clear if any other debates will be held.
+It’s not clear whether any other debates will be held.
 Last week, Trump publicly suggested he might pull out of the ABC debate, citing his own concerns about bias at the network, but said in a follow-up post on Truth Social that he will attend the debate.
-He also suggested a debate be held on Fox News, but the Harris camp declined that offer.
+He also suggested that a debate be held on Fox News, but the Harris camp declined that offer.

 The Associated Press contributed to this report.